 Cracks were starting to show.
-My one time preoccupation with looking good in public had slowly given way to feeling safe.
-This meant that my ample collection of properly starched dress shirts, worn among clean-lined, tailored suits had given way to a select few dress shirts that hadn’t been “tainted” through an unwanted encounter, meaning somehow now associated with HIV/AIDS.
+My one-time preoccupation with looking good in public had slowly given way to feeling safe.
+This meant that my ample collection of properly starched dress shirts, worn among clean-lined, tailored suits had given way to a select few dress shirts that hadn’t been “tainted” through an unwanted encounter.
 And I was now alternating among two suits that had long lost their crisp form.
 The suits had grown frumpy and the wrinkles needed serious professional ironing, instead of just smoothing out with a wet hand, which is what I had been doing for a while now.
 At this stage most of my dress clothes had been thrown out because they had been worn during an unexpected encounter that induced some form of panic.
 To see them again, let alone wear them would be an unwelcome reminder of that incident so they were contaminated and now incurred the same fate as most of my material possessions – tossed into trash.

-However in the morning, the alcohol from the night before that had made me feel more brave than usual had worn off and I was back to obsessing about the triggers from the night before.
+However, in the morning, the alcohol from the night before that had made me feel more brave than usual had worn off and I was back to obsessing about the triggers from the night before.
 I thought about all the things in my apartment that became contaminated that night, among which were the clothes I was wearing.
-The clothes that now hung in my closet and brushed up against other clothes in my closet making all the clothes touching the contaminated clothes from my house warming outfit also now contaminated.
-And in the morning the obsessing was stronger than the alcohol from the night before, so I know I wouldn’t ever wear any of the now contaminated clothes again or use that section of my closet.
-Even every section of my closet became contaminated from subsequent triggers such as the coat closet and my dresser, so I didn’t have a place for safe clothes.
-So they were placed in the only remaining safe spot of my bedroom.
-Unfortunately piling them in this spot wasn’t conducive to keeping them clean and wrinkle-free.
+The clothes that now hung in my closet and brushed up against other clothes in my closet making all the clothes touching the contaminated clothes from my housewarming outfit also now contaminated.
+And in the morning the obsessing was stronger than the alcohol from the night before, so I knew I wouldn’t ever wear any of the now contaminated clothes again or use that section of my closet.
+Eventually, every section of my closet and other places I kept clothes, such as the coat closet and my dresser, became contaminated from subsequent triggers, so I didn’t have a place for safe clothes.
+So, they were placed in the only remaining safe spot of my bedroom.
+Unfortunately piling them in this spot kept them “safe” but it wasn’t conducive to keeping them clean and wrinkle-free.

 I cringed to think about what my colleagues must have thought or even whispered to each other when I showed up to work looking like I had slept in my work clothes and wearing these few same crumpled clothes in much too frequent cycles.
 I mean I wasn’t able to place even a week apart between wearing the same things.
 Of course people at work would notice this.
 Of course they would judge me for it.
 I was embarrassed.
 I almost felt humiliation but wouldn’t allow myself to ponder my appearance long enough to reach that emotion because then I wouldn’t be able to get dressed and show up to work.
 I knew I had to make time to get some new clothes.